1898andCo/HAOS/README.md

 Core design goals of HAOS are

+1. Hardened and secure OS
-1. Minimal OS for running Kubernetes by way of k3s
+2. Minimal OS for running Kubernetes by way of k3s
-2. Ability to upgrade and configure using `kubectl`
+3. Ability to upgrade and configure using `kubectl`
-3. Versatile installation to allow easy creation of OS images.
+4. Versatile installation to allow easy creation of OS images.

 ### File System Structure